 There are so many things to see or do in this vast country - how about using our Australia holiday guide as a start to help you get inspired?
 You could hit the theme parks of the Gold Coast, take your time and drive all of the Great Ocean Road or be a daredevil and climb the Sydney Harbour Bridge.

-You could also spice up your trip by going for a sporting event in 2018.
+You could also spice up your trip by going to a sporting event in 2018/2019.
 The Australians are mad about sport as a nation.
 Going for the Ashes is a once-in-a-lifetime experience, but don't underestimate the passion for Aussie Rules football or the wealth of other sports either.
 For example you could watch the Australian Grand Prix in Melbourne or for the ultimate experience, go to any destination for the coverage of the Melbourne Cup in November.

 Australia is home to a variety of awe-inspiring landscapes, from the red-sand deserts of the Outback to beaches that stretch for kilometres, and tropical rainforests.
 Island state Tasmania is well worth a visit to check out some of the oldest rainforests in the world, vast lakes and the thriving food culture in its capital, Hobart.
 On the mainland, be sure to make the journey to Uluru, a sacred Aboriginal site that's truly incredible to behold - an enormous rock in the middle of the desert that's taller than the Eiffel Tower.